Considering ERP Software?

-You want to make sure you implement your software during a time that is both convenient for your employees and for your business in general.
+You want to make sure you implement your software during a time that is both convenient for your employees and your business in general.
 Implementing during your busy season will complicate the installation process far more than if you choose to get your software up-and-running when you have more downtime.
-Consider the following questions to make sure you and your salesperson are on the same page in regard to your installation timeframe.
+Consider the following questions to make sure you and your salesperson are on the same page regarding your installation timeframe.

-How much time do you estimate that our company would need to set aside for entire installation and training process?
+- How much time do you estimate that our company would need to set aside for the entire installation and training process?

 Evaluating ERP software can seem like a daunting task, especially if you have not done it before.
 With this guide to the secrets of evaluating ERP software, you’ll make the right choice for your business, and you’ll save time and money doing it.